jameshaydon/lawvere/examples/presentation.law.md

 I will present and demo some of the features of the language.

-But the talk is also "aspirational" (i.e. not implemented yet).
+But much is "aspirational" ~> not implemented yet.

 ## λ-calculus interpreter